Brinkbit/http-fs-api/README.md

   Parameters
   + `query` `string` -
-    an implementation-specific query syntax supported by the API, defining which fields to search on.
+    an implementation-specific query syntax supported by the API, that defines on which fields to search, and the search to be made.
   + `sort` `string` *optional* -
     an implementation-specific sorting syntax supported by the API, defining which fields to sort on.
     If omitted, results will be returned in the manner determined by the query string.